 How to Handle Relapses

-According to Betty Jarusiewicz’s paper “Spirituality and Addiction”, those recovering individuals that have a higher level of spirituality and faith have a greater success overcoming addiction than those continuing to suffer from relapse.
+According to Betty Jarusiewicz’s paper “Spirituality and Addiction”, recovering individuals with a higher level of spirituality and faith have a greater success overcoming addiction than those continuing to suffer from relapse.

 Let us look into the Most Frequently Asked Questions !